 Surfing Goat Dairy Farm is an award-winning agritourism venue with some of the most delicious gourmet cheeses on offer.
-There are casual tours to meet the little goat babies and feed them up to more in-depth tours that give you a glimpse at how the mouth-watering cheeses are created.
+There are casual tours to meet the little goat babies and feed them up to more in-depth tours that give you a glimpse at how mouth-watering cheeses are created.

 The grounds are beautiful as well with a few spots to sit and sample some of their unique yummies like the goat cheese truffles or lilikoi (passion fruit) quark cheese spread.
 If you’re like me and deciding is just too hard, go for the flight of cheeses.

 Be sure to ask about what seasonal cheeses they currently have on offer.
-The last time I was there, they had a cranberry goat cheese for the holidays that I still dream about!
+The last time I was there, they had cranberry goat cheese for the holidays that I still dream about!

 11. Ocean Vodka Distillery

 Cost: Free to visit; $10 for distillery tour and tasting